One-pound Gospel: Plot

-Into this picture steps Sister Angela (シスターアンジェラ, Shisutā Anjera), a novice nun who takes Kōsaku on as a personal project, determined to set him on the right path and break his habit of gluttony.
+Into this picture steps Sister Angela (シスターアンジェラ, Shisutā Anjera), a novice nun who takes Kosaku on as a personal project, determined to set him on the right path and break his habit of gluttony.
 She constantly encourages him, making sure that he stays in shape while staying away from food.
-Unfortunately, closeness can sometimes breed feelings of affection, which Kōsaku begins to develop.
+Unfortunately, closeness can sometimes breed feelings of affection, which Kosaku begins to develop.
 Even worse, Sister Angela realizes she is beginning to have the same problems as well.

 Media

 Manga

-Written and illustrated by Rumiko Takahashi, chapters of One-pound Gospel were sporadically published in Weekly Young Sunday between 1987 and 2006.
-The chapters were collected and published into four tankōbon volumes by Shogakukan from July 5, 1989 to March 5, 2007.
+Written and illustrated by Rumiko Takahashi, chapters of One-pound Gospel were sporadically published in Shogakukan's seinen manga magazine Weekly Young Sunday between July 24, 1987, and December 21, 2006.
+The chapters were collected and published into four tankōbon volumes by Shogakukan from July 5, 1989, to March 5, 2007.

 It was released in North America by Viz Media, adapted into English by Gerard Jones, with some chapters serialized in Animerica.
 It was published in both a monthly comic book format and as three volumes mirroring the Japanese tankōbon from 1996 to 1998.
 The volumes were re-published in 2008, to include the final fourth volume.